bizzard4/ai-journey/README.md

 ![Day 1 result](http://i.imgur.com/nHeypmj.png)

 This was a sweet run, I am ready for more adventure.
 There are 2 cities I want to visit, Theano and LSTM.

+## Day 2 - NLTK
+I decided to do a pit-spot at NLTK to see what is going there.
+I have hear about it but never took the time to go for it.